-These amazing natural limestone structures, some standing as high as five metres, were formed approximately 25,000 to 30,000 years ago, after the sea receded and left deposits of sea shells.
+These amazing natural limestone structures, some standing as high as 3.5 metres, were formed approximately 25,000 to 30,000 years ago, after the sea receded and left deposits of sea shells.
 Over time, coastal winds removed the surrounding sand, leaving the pillars exposed to the elements.

 Travelling to the Pinnacles

-From Perth head north along Wanneroo Road which will become the Indian Ocean Drive and turn right at the sign for the Pinnacles OR From Perth head north along the Brand Highway and then turn left at the sign to 'Cervantes'.
+From Perth head north along Wanneroo Road which will become the Indian Ocean Drive and turn right at the sign for the Pinnacles OR from Perth head north along the Brand Highway and then turn left at the sign to 'Cervantes'.
 From Cervantes head south two kilometres to the Nambung National Park boundary and continue a further fourteen kilometres to the Pinnacles car park.

 The extraordinary ancient rock formations that make up the Pinnacles are located about a two-hour drive north of Perth near the coastal town of Cervantes.The Pinnacles are easy to access by car or you can take a coach tour from Perth with ADAMS Pinnacle Tours.